Story Map Graphic Organizer (Free Printable PDFs)

-Graphic organizers help students visualize written concepts.
-A story map is a literacy strategy that uses a graphic organizer to help students learn the elements of a book or story.
+Graphic organizers help students visualize written information.
+A story map is a literacy strategy that uses a graphic organizer to break a story into key elements—such as characters, setting, problem, and solution.

 Will story mapping help my child?